Wild Georgia

 On arrival into Tbilisi you will be greeted by your Wild Frontiers representative and transferred directly to your hotel for check in.

 This morning you will drive up the famous Georgian Military Highway to Stepantsminda in the Kazbegi region.
 Stop on the way at the Ananuri architectural complex.
 Built in the 17th century, the two churches and the fortress overlook the Zhinvali water reservoir.
-Arrive in Stepantsminda for your first and short walk up to the 14th century Gergeti Trinity Church.
-Take in your surroundings as the walk back to the village of Juta, where you will camp nearby.
+Arrive in Stepantsminda where this afternoon you will set off on foot to probably one of Georgia’s most famous settings, the Gergeti Trinity Church, set against the backdrop of Mount Kazbegi.
+The walk takes you up through beautiful woodland valleys and on to the famous 14th century church where you can enjoy some stunning views, before returning to the valley for the evening.

-DAY 3: JUTA - SADZELE PASS - ROSHKA
+DAY 4: MOUNT CHAUKHEBI - ABUDELAURI PASS - ROSHKA

-DAY 3: JUTA - SADZELE PASS - ROSHKA
+DAY 4: MOUNT CHAUKHEBI - ABUDELAURI PASS - ROSHKA

-Today will be spent exploring some of the villages of this fascinating region, including Mutso and Ardoti.
-Mutso is located on a rocky mountain on the right bank of the Andakistskali River and it is home to approximately 30 medieval fortified dwelling units, now abandoned, whereas Ardoti village, located above the Andaki River, is home to the Ardoti fortress, which was one of the strongest fortifications to confront attacks in the area.
+Today will be spent exploring some of the villages of this fascinating region by 4WD, including Shatili, located in one of the most remote corners of the Caucasus.
+Not accessible in winter, but still inhabited by a dozen families, this historic highland village with its fortress-like flat-roofed buildings is located close to the Chechen border, on the northern rise of the mountains, guarding the north-east corner of the country with its 60 towers.
+Continuing on you will explore Mutso, located on a rocky mountain on the right bank of the Andakistskali River and home to approximately 30 medieval fortified dwelling units, now abandoned, whereas Ardoti village, located above the Andaki River, is home to the Ardoti fortress, which was one of the strongest fortifications to confront attacks in the area.
+Dinner and overnight at a camp near Ardoti.

 Another full day of hiking.
 Following breakfast, your hike will take you through alpine forest and along a river to the foot of the Atsunta Pass.